Heart discography

 The discography of the American rock band Heart consists of 15 studio albums, nine live albums, nine compilation albums, 64 singles and 35 music videos.
-They have sold about 35 million records worldwide.
+The group, led by Ann and Nancy Wilson, have sold about 35 million records worldwide.

+On the Billboard 200, Heart's self-titled album reached number one in 1985 and was certified quintuple platinum by the Recording Industry Association of America (RIAA).
+On the Billboard Hot 100 singles chart, the group hit number one twice, with "These Dreams" in 1986 and "Alone" the following year.